OctopusDeploy/blog/blog/2021-11/rolling-back-kubernetes-deployment/index.md

 1. Calculate Deployment Mode
 1. Rollback Reason (only in Rollback mode)
 1. Deploy MySQL container (only in Deployment mode)
-1. Deploy PetClinic Web
+1. Deploy PetClinic web
 1. Run Flyway job (only in Deployment mode)
 1. Verify deployment
 1. Notify Stakeholders
-1. Rollback to previous version for PetClinic Web (only in Rollback mode)
+1. Rollback to previous version for PetClinic web (only in Rollback mode)
 1. Block Release Progression (only in Rollback mode)

 ![Octopus UI showing Process](octopus-complex-rollback-process.png)